Acura ZDX Type S All Electric SUV

 Value Proposition: Premium Pricing with Strong Incentives

-Acura is also offering extra incentives.
-That’s including a $1,000 loyalty discount for current Acura owners and attractive lease terms.
-Those that can bring monthly payments down to around $760 for well-qualified lessees.
+Acura is also offering additional incentives, including a $1,000 loyalty discount for current Acura owners and attractive lease terms that can bring monthly payments down to around $760 for well-qualified lessees.
 These incentives make the ZDX significantly more appealing from a value perspective.

 Acura ZDX Type S EV SUV: The Final Verdict